Baratheonly/Reviews_Postgres/README.md

 ### Improve efficiency:
 - Add indexes and set access method to "hash".
 - Refactored looping query for building an array of photos into a single query.
 Reduced stress on the database which was affecting response times.
 - Refactored insert into values (row constructor) for adding photos to the database, to insert into select (table constructor).
-Values required about 15-20 lines of code, and Select only required 3.
+Insert Into Values required about 15-20 lines of code, and Insert Into Select only required 3.

 ## Deploy EC2 instance and stress test using Loader.io
 Initial test of 100 RPS looked promising with average response after initial spike between 2 - 3 ms and 0.0% error rate.
 Database is both consistent and fast.
 Next stress load will increase to 1,000 RPS: